 6. forgetting your manners

 As we were taught as kids, it’s important to say thank you.
 This goes for the workplace as well.
 Showing genuine gratitude by thanking your team costs nothing and shows you value and appreciate the effort they put forth.
 It was found that 70% of employees said that their motivation and morale would improve if their boss simply said thank you more often.

 7. ignoring your own development

-It’s hard when you’re in a team management role with so many forces vying for your time to step away from work to invest in yourself by attending a program to gain knowledge and skills on leading a team.
+It’s hard when you’re in a team management role with so many forces vying for your time to step away from work to invest in yourself by attending a leadership development training program to gain knowledge and important leadership skills.
 Yet, it is so crucial.
-By design, a leadership development program equips you with the tools to develop others, have coaching conversations, manage team dynamics, drive change, and accelerate team performance.
+By design, a leadership development program equips you with the tools to develop others, have coaching conversations, manage team dynamics, be a change leader, and accelerate team performance.
 Without it, you’ll be doing your best by trial and error.

 8. Taking on unnecessary work

 When you’re the one responsible for your team's results and capacity is limited, it is easy to fall into the narrative of “it’s easier if I just do it.”
 However, overloading yourself with tasks that your team could complete undermines them, breaks trust, and leaves those around you unmotivated as these actions appear, you do not have faith in their abilities to complete the work you’ve hired them to do.
 Successful team management requires delegation of work and providing those you delegate with the context, guidance, and autonomy to complete it how they see fit.
 In doing so, your team feels valued and empowered, and you are freed up to focus on higher-value activities that only you can do.